Straight Outta Nowhere: Scooby-Doo! Meets Courage the Cowardly Dog: Plot

 While unmasking a bank-robbing clown, Scooby-Doo hears a strange noise and is driven to dance before he runs off.
 Meanwhile, Courage appears to be having the same problem, though Muriel and Eustace don't seem to notice.
 The gang rushes after Scooby, only to find that they have ended up in Nowhere, Kansas, where many hostile cicadas are surrounding Courage and Scooby.
-After they killed the cicadas, Muriel calls them over to the Bagge household, where they properly meet her and Eustace.
+After they kill the cicadas, Muriel calls them over to the Bagge household, where they properly meet her and Eustace.

 Both the Scooby gang and the Bagge family are invited to dinner with the Mayor of Nowhere.
 On the way there, Scooby and Courage are attacked by a giant Cicada Queen, resulting in the destruction of Eustace's truck.
 Arriving at the Mayor of Nowhere's mansion, they are offered a tour of an attached museum detailing Nowhere's bizarre history of attracting weirdness to the town.
 Shaggy, Scooby and Courage look for something to eat, while Eustace heads back to the Bagge residence.
 Shaggy, Scooby and Courage are attacked by the Cicada Queen, whose brood knocks Fred, Daphne, Velma and Muriel into a hidden cave.
 There, they discover a strange machine randomly sending out cellphone calls; Shaggy, Scooby and Courage destroy it while escaping the Cicada Queen.
 At the Bagge residence, Eustace makes a Shaggy-esque sandwich when he gets guests at the door.
 Each visitor is one of the call recipients and they leave large amounts of money.